Scotopic vision

-In the study of human visual perception, scotopic vision (or scotopia) is the vision of the eye under low-light conditions.
-The term comes from Greek skotos, meaning "darkness", and -opia, meaning "a condition of sight".
+In the study of visual perception, scotopic vision (or scotopia) is the vision of the eye under low-light conditions.
+The term comes from the Greek skotos, meaning 'darkness', and -opia, meaning 'a condition of sight'.
 In the human eye, cone cells are nonfunctional in low visible light.
-Scotopic vision is produced exclusively through rod cells, which are most sensitive to wavelengths of around 498 nm (blue-green) and are insensitive to wavelengths longer than about 640 nm (red-orange).
-This condition is called the Purkinje effect.
+Scotopic vision is produced exclusively through rod cells, which are most sensitive to wavelengths of around 498 nm (blue-green) and are insensitive to wavelengths longer than about 640 nm.
+Under scotopic conditions, light incident on the retina is not encoded in terms of the spectral power distribution.
+Higher visual perception occurs under scotopic vision than it does under photopic vision.

 Retinal circuitry

 Of the two types of photoreceptor cells in the retina, rods dominate scotopic vision.
-This is caused by increased sensitivity of the photopigment molecule expressed in rods, as opposed to that in cones.
-Rods signal light increments to rod bipolar cells, which, unlike most bipolar cell types, do not form direct connections with retinal ganglion cells - the output neuron of the retina.
-Instead, two types of amacrine cell - AII and A17 - allow lateral information flow from rod bipolar cells to cone bipolar cells, which in turn contact ganglion cells.
-Rod signals, mediated by amacrine cells, therefore dominate scotopic vision.
+This dominance is due to the increased sensitivity of the photopigment molecule expressed in rods, as opposed to those in cones.
+Rods signal light increments to rod bipolar cells which, unlike most types of bipolar cells, do not form direct connections with retinal ganglion cells – the output neurons of the retina.
+Instead, two types of amacrine cell – AII and A17 – allow lateral information flow from rod bipolar cells to cone bipolar cells, which in turn contact ganglion cells.
+Thus, rod signals, mediated by amacrine cells, dominate scotopic vision.

-Luminance
+Occurrence

 Scotopic vision occurs at luminance levels of 10−3 to 10−6 cd/m2.
 Other species are not universally color blind in low-light conditions.
 The elephant hawk-moth (Deilephila elpenor) displays advanced color discrimination even in dim starlight.

 Mesopic vision occurs in intermediate lighting conditions (luminance level 10−3 to 100.5 cd/m2) and is effectively a combination of scotopic and photopic vision.
 This gives inaccurate visual acuity and color discrimination.

 In normal light (luminance level 10 to 108 cd/m2), the vision of cone cells dominates and is photopic vision.
 There is good visual acuity (VA) and color discrimination.

-In scientific literature, one occasionally encounters the term scotopic lux which corresponds to photopic lux, but uses instead the scotopic visibility weighting function.

 Wavelength sensitivity

-The normal human observer's relative wavelength sensitivity will not change due to background illumination change under scotopic vision.
+The normal human observer's relative wavelength sensitivity will not change due to background illumination under scotopic vision.
 The wavelength sensitivity is determined by the rhodopsin photopigment.
 This is a red pigment seen at the back of the eye in animals that have a white background to their eye called Tapetum lucidum.
 The pigment is not noticeable under photopic and mesopic conditions.
 The principle that the wavelength sensitivity does not change during scotopic vision led to the ability to detect two functional cone classes in individuals.
 If two cone classes are present, then their relative sensitivity will change the behavioral wavelength sensitivity.
-Therefore, experimentation can determine “the presence of two cone classes by measuring wavelength sensitivity on two different backgrounds and noting a change in the observer’s relative wavelength sensitivity.”
+Therefore, experimentation can determine "the presence of two cone classes by measuring wavelength sensitivity on two different backgrounds and noting a change in the observer's relative wavelength sensitivity."